eLearnSecurity Certified Penetration Tester eXtreme (eCPTX) Review

 EXAM TIPS

-Easier said than done, but do not overthink and do not let the stress get the best of you.
+Do not overthink and do not let the stress get the best of you.
 Make sure to eat well, stay hydrated and get adequate amounts of sleep and breaks.

 Best of luck.
 Onwards and upwards!